AdobeDocs/experience-manager-cloud-service.en/help/onboarding/what-is-required/navigate-to-cloud-manager.md

 >[!NOTE]
 >Depending on the roles assigned in [!UICONTROL Cloud Manager] and the state of the application, you will see different screens while using [!UICONTROL Cloud Manager] UI.

-You will see one of the three options described below:
+You will see one of the three options, described below:

 * **When No Programs exist in Cloud Manager**